 - Calendar integration with Google Calendar, Microsoft 365, and Zoom Calendar

-- Customizable booking pages that reflect your availability
+- Customizable booking pages that show your availability

 - Automated email notifications and reminders

-- Group scheduling capabilities for team coordination
+- Group scheduling features for team coordination

 - Time zone detection for international meetings